lanl/highs/README.md

 ```bash
 pkg-config highs --cflags --libs
 ```
+(It will typically output something like `-I/usr/include/highs -lhighs`.)

 Once HiGHS installation is confirmed, the `highs` package can be installed.
 From the directory of an application or package that has opted into the [Go module system](https://blog.golang.org/using-go-modules), run
 ```bash